Noel Gallagher: Political views

-Gallagher vocally criticised the July 2005 Live 8 benefit concerts which called on the G8 states to relieve third-world countries and Africa of their debts, stating:

-Correct me if I'm wrong, but are they hoping that one of these guys from the G8 is on a quick 15-minute break at Gleneagles and sees Annie Lennox singing "Sweet Dreams" and thinks, 'Fuck me, she might have a point there, you know?'
-And Keane doing "Somewhere Only We Know" and some Japanese businessman going, 'Aw, look at him. ... we should really fucking drop that debt, you know.'
-It's not going to happen, is it?

-Gallagher has been very vocal about knife crime.
-In 2008 he was quoted: "The scumbags are taking over the streets.
-I don't know what David Cameron and Gordon Brown are going to do about it.
-It all goes back to the Thatcher years.
-It sounds like a cliché but that's when the rot set in."
-When the interviewer suggested it was for status he replied, "In my day status was about trying to be somebody, not trying to kill somebody, so how's that all changed?"

-In the 2010 UK general election, Gallagher said he voted for a candidate dressed as a pirate as a protest vote.
 Speaking out about the August 2011 riots that took place in England, Gallagher stated, "Last August I was on tour in Europe and people were asking me about the riots.
 All over the world, Syria and Egypt, people were rioting for freedom.
 And these kids in England are rioting for tracksuits.
 It's embarrassing."
 Gallagher said that violent video games and violent television shows which children were being exposed to were partially to blame for social problems.

-In February 2012, Gallagher implied that the UK under the premiership of Thatcher was a more fertile ground for dissent in the arts.
+In February 2012, Gallagher implied that the UK under the Premiership of Margaret Thatcher was a more fertile ground for dissent in the arts.
 He said: "Under Thatcher, who ruled us with an iron rod, great art was made.
 Amazing designers and musicians.
 Acid house was born.
 Very colourful and progressive.
 Now, no one's got anything to say.
 'Write a song?
 No thanks, I'll say it on Twitter.'
 It's a sad state when more people retweet than buy records."

-In a February 2015 interview with The Quietus, Gallagher elaborated on his disillusion with current politicians and how they'll do anything to say they're just regular people: "And now the Conservatives are just ...
-David Cameron, he's trying to be your mate.
-'Oh, I really like the Jam.'"
-Gallagher then went on to say that Thatcher was brutal but more direct, and "you can kind of respect that".